InfinityLoop1308/PipePipe/README.md

 The project is hosted on both [CodeBerg](https://codeberg.org/NullPointerException/PipePipe) and [GitHub](https://github.com/InfinityLoop1308/PipePipe).
-It is preferred to raise issue on CodeBerg but it is OK if you raise it on GitHub.
+It is preferred to open issue on CodeBerg but it is OK if you open it on GitHub.

 Please star this repo if you like it.
-It is a great motivation for me to continue maintaining this fork.
 <hr>
 <p align="center"><img src="https://i.imgur.com/Q7R0xTU.png" width="150"></p>
 <h2 align="center"><b>PipePipe</b></h2>
 <h4 align="center">
-An INDEPENDENT fork of <a href="https://github.com/TeamNewPipe/NewPipe">NewPipe</a> with more services, client features and bug fixes.</h4>
+A DIVERGED fork of <a href="https://github.com/TeamNewPipe/NewPipe">NewPipe</a> with more services, client features and bug fixes.</h4>
 <p align="center"><a href="https://f-droid.org/packages/InfinityLoop1309.NewPipeEnhanced/"><img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height=80/></a>
 <a href="https://apt.izzysoft.de/fdroid/index/apk/InfinityLoop1309.NewPipeEnhanced"><img src="assets/IzzyOnDroid.png" alt="Get it on IzzyOnDroid" height=80/></a></p>
 <hr>